New Mexico

 El Rancho de las Golondrinas

-This rancho dates back to the early 1700s and served as a paraje (stopping point) on the “Royal Road” between Mexico City and Santa Fe.
+This ranch dates back to the early 1700s and serves as a paraje (stopping point) on the Río Road between Mexico City and Santa Fe.

 El Rancho de las Golondrinas

 On 200 acres in a rural farming valley, the Rancho de las Golondrinas is a living history museum.
 Dedicated to the heritage and culture of Spanish Colonial New Mexico, the museum opened in 1972.
-Some adobe buildings date back to the early 18th century and are built on original colonial foundations.
+Some Adobe buildings date back to the early 18th century and are built on original colonial foundations.
 At Las Golondrinas, historic buildings from other parts of northern New Mexico have also been reconstructed.
 Early New Mexico villagers are clothed in the styles of the time to demonstrate how life was lived.
-When Spain and Mexico ruled this part of the United States, visitors can participate in special celebrations, music, dance, and many other aspects of life.
+When Spain and Mexico ruled this part of the United States, visitors could participate in special celebrations, enjoy music and dance, and experience many other aspects of life.

 Georgia O’Keeffe Museum

-A world-renowned artist’s life and legacy are celebrated at the Georgia O’Keeffe Museum in the city center.
-Several hundred of her fabulous paintings, drawings, and sculptures can be found in its gorgeous galleries, along with countless other works by contemporaries.
+A world-renowned artist is celebrated at the O’Keeffe in the city center.
+Several hundred of her fabulous paintings, drawings, and sculptures can be found in its gorgeous galleries, along with countless other works by Georgia O’Keeffe.

-View a film about O’Keeffe’s life and artistic achievements, as well as some of her items and memorabilia, while perusing the world’s most extensive O’Keeffe collection.
+View Georgia O’Keeffe’s artistic achievements, as well as some of the orabilia, while comprehending the world’s extensive O’Keeffe collection.
 The museum was once an adobe Baptist church and boasts fantastic watercolors and pastels depicting New Mexico life and landscapes.

 Hotels In Santa Fe, New Mexico